 Modern food waste disposers are often connected to your dishwasher’s drain pipe.
 This connection enables your dishwasher to rid itself of any leftover food scraps or residue that it might accumulate while washing your dishes.
 Where the dishwasher hose and the garbage disposal connect is a common source for leaks.
 The leaks most often occur when hose’s clamp is not secure enough.
 Leaks also develop when the dishwasher hose cracks.
 In order to fix this type of leak, you should either replace the cracked section of hose or tighten the clamp down.

 Cracks In the Disposal Body

 Last, but not least, as your garbage disposal system begins to age, it grows susceptible to cracking along its interior lining.
 When this shell develops cracks, water will begin to appear at its seams.
+At times, the leak can be observed from the bottom of the unit, particularly from the reset button.
 If this is the cause of your garbage disposal’s leaks, then there is no method of repairing other than replacing the whole unit.

 Thanks for reading - I would love to hear your comments below.